Li Yinglei, Allegedly Murdered by Husband, Thrown Overboard MSC Magnifica Off Italy Coast February 10, 2017, Time of Death Unknown.

 Her husband was investigated by the FBI for her murder, after her body surfaced and an autopsy showed she had been strangled.
 The FBI was not able to build a case against him, but California did.
 He has been in a California prison since 2013 awaiting trial.
 He is also charged with trying to pay a hit man to kill another wife who testified against him in this current case.

-This case is still case is now being investigated at Cruise Bruise.
+This case is now being investigated at Cruise Bruise.
 All case updates can be found there.